1. The data protection principles

 - Data minimisation - the researcher only collects personal data which is relevant to the purposes it is required for, unless certain safeguards around re‐use apply.

-- Accuracy - the researcher ensures that the data is correct, up to date and able to be rectify any mistakes quickly
+- Accuracy - the researcher ensures that the data is correct, up to date and is able to be rectify any mistakes quickly

-- Storage limitation - The researcher does not retain personal data for longer than it is needed, unless certain safeguards around long term or permanent storage apply.
+- Storage limitation - the researcher does not retain personal data for longer than it is needed, unless certain safeguards around long term or permanent storage apply.

-- Accountability - The researcher will be able to document and demonstrate compliance with the other principles.
+- Accountability - the researcher will be able to document and demonstrate compliance with the other principles.

 2. Legal Basis for processing personal data

 The University is a “data controller” and must have a lawful basis for any processing activity.
 Research is not explicitly designated as its own lawful basis for processing, so we need to look for a lawful basis that is appropriate in the circumstances.
 There are six lawful bases to choose from.

 We should be able in most cases to carry out such data processing for the primary purpose of research on the lawful basis of processing set out in Article 6 (1)(e) of the UK GDPR, ‘processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller’.